Skip to content

 The main event finals are held on 3.5 x 7 ft bar tables.

-Section titled “Equipment Rules To Know”In America, playing cues must be 57 inches or longer.
-Jump cues shorter than 57 inches are not allowed.
+Playing cues must be 57 inches or longer.
+Jump cues and cues shorter than 57 inches are not allowed in play.

-- Do not make up missed matches and take losses for those matches.
+• Do not make up missed matches and take losses for those weeks.

 Makeup scheduling requires matching late teams so the schedule can stay balanced.